Europe has 'maybe six weeks of jet fuel left', energy boss warns - MyJoyOnline

 IEA executive director Fatih Birol told AP there could soon be flight cancellations if supplies remained blocked.

-In its monthly oil market report, the agency - which advises 32 member countries on energy supply and security - said exports from the Gulf region were the largest source of jet fuel to the global market.
+In its monthly oil market report, the IEA- which advises 32 member countries on energy supply and security - said exports from the Gulf region were the largest source of jet fuel to the global market.

 As a result, the crisis "has thrown a proverbial wrench into the inner workings of the aviation fuel markets", it said.